Ernesto McCausland

-Ernesto McCausland Sojo (January 4, 1961– November 21, 2012) was a Colombian journalist, writer and filmmaker.
+Ernesto McCausland Sojo (January 4, 1961 – November 21, 2012) was a Colombian journalist, writer, and filmmaker.

 Career

-McCausland began in journalism in 1982, as a reporter of crime stories for his home town newspaper El Heraldo.
+McCausland began his journalism career in 1982 as a crime reporter for his hometown newspaper, El Heraldo.

-He later started to work in the genre of narrative journalism, becoming one of the best in multiple fields such as press, radio and TV in Colombia.
-At the same time, he conducted "Mundo Costeño", a narrative journalism program on the regional channel Telecaribe, where he highlighted the customs and traditions of the Colombian Caribbean Region.
+He later worked in narrative journalism across print, radio, and television.
+He hosted Mundo Costeño, a narrative journalism program on the regional channel Telecaribe that focused on everyday life and cultural practices in Colombia’s Caribbean region.

-In the mid-1990s he worked as a news anchor for the QAP television news.
-Since 2007 he hosted A las 11, an interview program on Telecaribe.
-Since 2008 he worked as co-anchor of Canal Caracol's "El Radar", program.
-McCausland conducted the Vallenato Legend Festival on several occasions.
-He was a collaborator for Colombia's "SoHo" and Spain's "Interviú" magazines.
-He was also a columnist for El Heraldo.
+In the mid-1990s, McCausland worked as a news anchor for QAP Noticias.
+From 2007, he hosted A las 11, an interview program on Telecaribe.
+Beginning in 2008, he served as a co-anchor of El Radar on Canal Caracol.
+He also served as a presenter at the Vallenato Legend Festival on multiple occasions.

+McCausland contributed articles to the Colombian magazine SoHo and the Spanish magazine Interviú, and wrote columns for El Heraldo.

-Since 1998, he led his own production studio, La Esquina del Cine, where he worked with some of the most talented young producers in the Colombian Caribbean Region.
+In 1998, he founded the production studio La Esquina del Cine, where he produced audiovisual projects based in Colombia’s Caribbean region.

-McCausland won several journalistic awards during his professional career.
+Over the course of his career, McCausland received several journalism awards.

 Books

-Some of his best works in the genre of narrative journalism are included in his book Las Crónicas de McCausland (Espasa, 1996).
-His writings have also been included in such compilations as Antología de grandes reportajes colombianos (Alfaguara) and Antología de grandes crónicas colombianas (Alfaguara) by Daniel Samper.
+Examples of McCausland’s work in narrative journalism were collected in his book Las crónicas de McCausland (Espasa, 1996).
+His writing has also been included in anthologies such as Antología de grandes reportajes colombianos and Antología de grandes crónicas colombianas (both Alfaguara), edited by Daniel Samper.

-He published two novels, Febrero escarlata (Planeta, 2004) and El Alma del Acordeón (Intermedio, 2006).
+He published two novels: Febrero escarlata (Planeta, 2004) and El alma del acordeón (Intermedio, 2006).

 Filmography

-McCausland has directed three films, El último Carnaval, Champeta Paradise and Siniestro, which won the award as the best Colombian film of 2000.
-He has also directed 14 short films and several documentaries.
+McCausland directed three feature films: El último carnaval, Champeta Paradise, and Siniestro.
+Siniestro received the award for Best Colombian Film in 2000.
+He also directed 14 short films and several documentaries.